CAD97/fmod-rs/crates/fmod-core-sys/README.md

 version, for easier pinning of a specific header version.
-To be specific, for a given FMOD version `aaaa.bb.cc` (`aaaa` = product version, `bb` = major version, `cc` = minor version), the bindings crate is released as version `aaaa.bb.BUILD+aaaa.bb.cc-BUILD`, where `BUILD` is the specific build version.
+To be specific, for a given FMOD version `aaaa.bb.cc` (`aaaa` = product version, `bb` = major version, `cc` = minor version), the bindings crate is released as version `bb.cc.dd+aaaa.bb.cc-BUILD`, where `BUILD` is the specific FMOD build version, and `dd` is an FMOD.rs-specific patch number, to allow for bindings updates if necessary, though these are expected to be quite rare in practice.
-The build version is used in the bindings crate version to provide some padding for if the bindings have an issue and need to be updated, as unlikely as that may be.

 In application use, it is recommended to pin a specific version of this crate.
 FMOD checks that the header version matches the dynamic library version, so if